pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ## Starting and shutting down your provider

-If you need to start-up or shutdown your provider, you can define a start and terminate task for each provider.
+If you need to start-up or shutdown your provider, define Gradle tasks for each action and set
+`startProviderTask` and `terminateProviderTask` properties of each provider.
 You could use the jetty tasks here if you provider is built as a WAR file.

 ```groovy